El Shaddai: Ascension of the Metatron: Reception

-Both the PC3 and 360 versions saw "generally favourable" reviews, receiving scores of 78 and 75 out of 100 on review aggregator website Metacritic, based on 46 and 44 reviews respectively.
+Both the PS3 and 360 versions saw "generally favourable" reviews, receiving scores of 78 and 75 out of 100 on review aggregator website Metacritic, based on 46 and 44 reviews respectively.
 The Windows release earned a score of 71 out of 100 based on 12 reviews.
-Reception was generally positive, with most critics focusing praise on its visual design and variety.
+Reception was generally positive, with critics often focusing praise on its visuals, and the variety of its gameplay and level design.

 Japanese gaming magazine Famitsu praised the "mysterious" story and characters, while Keza MacDonald of Eurogamer felt having "absolutely no idea what's going on" added to the game's attraction.
-Tom McShae of GameSpot praised the storytelling but noted players might find the story hard to understand.
-GameTrailers found the storytelling style engaging, but noted that other aspects of the game might make understanding the narrative difficult on a first playthrough.
-Andrew Fitch, writing for Electronic Gaming Monthly, was pleasantly surprised at how faithfully the story followed the original text, and praised Ignition's localization as an improvement over earlier titles.
+Tom McShae of GameSpot felt players would have trouble understanding the story, a sentiment echoed by GameTrailers.
+Andrew Fitch, writing for Electronic Gaming Monthly, was surprised at the game's faithfullness to the original text, and praised Ignition's localization as an improvement over earlier titles.
 Game Informer's Andrew Reiner was likewise positive about the English voice acting.
 Edge Magazine felt it would be best for players to ignore the story due to its fragmented and confusing presentation.
-PALGN's Jarrod Mawson was unimpressed by the story overall despite a strong prologue.
-IGN's Colin Moriarty was generally negative about the story outside its premise, faulting its delivery and narrative gaps.
+PALGN's Jarrod Mawson was unimpressed by the story overall despite a strong prologue, while IGN's Colin Moriarty was generally negative beyond the premise.